aroman/freya-on-a-mac/README.md

 (If it's not, make sure you use the proper location.
 It should be though.)
 ![wheres-esp](img/wheres-esp.png)

-#### I assume you don't have FileVault2/full disk encryption on
+#### I assume you don't have FileVault2 (full disk encryption) on
 (Actually this *should* work with FDE on, but it's more complicated)
 ![no-fde](img/no-fde.png)

-#### I assume your computer is relatively new
+#### I assume your computer is relatively new (2012 or newer)
 Your Mac must not have a Core 2 duo or Solo (or older) processor - only the past couple years of Macs, which have 64-bit EFI, are supported.

 **SECOND NOTE**: For those who don't know this, a dollar sign ($) indicates that you type the command into a Terminal window.
-You do not copy the dollar sign.
+You do not copy the dollar sign. :-)

-0. Back your shit up
+0. Back your computer up!
-0. No really, make sure you have a working backup.
+0. No really, make sure you have a backup, and make sure to test that it works.
 This procedure has been tested multiple times, but it's still possible things will go wrong and lose data.
+On macOS, Time Machine is a great option for backing your computer up.
-1. Download rEFInd (http://www.rodsbooks.com/refind/getting.html) as a "Binary zip file" and decompress it.
-Open Terminal and cd into the decompressed folder.
+1. Download rEFInd (http://www.rodsbooks.com/refind/getting.html) as a "binary zip file" and decompress it.
+Open Terminal and `cd` into the decompressed folder.
 2. Install rEFInd to the ESP partition (`$ ./refind-install --alldrivers`)
 3. Mount your ESP partition (`$ mkdir /Volumes/ESP && sudo mount -t msdos /dev/disk0s1 /Volumes/ESP/`)
 4. Rename the refind directory (`$ mv /Volumes/ESP/EFI/refind /Volumes/ESP/EFI/BOOT`)